andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 I won't go into more details here but you can find my GitHub fetching logic [here](https://github.com/andrelandgraf/andrelandgraf/tree/6c5158770dbebd55d71788194d3ce6ed1004e1c0/app/actions/github).
 The `fetchFileItems` function fetches an array of all items within a GitHub repository.
 For each of those items, I then go ahead and fetch the content of the file using the `fetchMarkdownFile` function that we defined earlier.

+Alternatively, [github-md](https://github.com/jacob-ebey/github-md) also provides an API endpoint to get all files and additionally returns the the sha of the commit where each file was changed, so you could even create your own caching logic!

 ## Generating a Table of Contents from a Markdown file

 So far, I have not found a nice way to create a dynamic table of content based on the content of a Markdown file.
 In [Particular.Cloud](https://particular.cloud/documentation/developers/v1), I dynamically parse through the final HTML (in a `useEffect`), but I don't think that's a very elegant solution.
 I hope I can update this section soon!

-Please let me know on Twitter @andrelandgraf94 if you have any suggestions!
+Please let me know [on Twitter](https://twitter.com/AndreLandgraf94) if you have any suggestions!

 ## References & Inspirations